Charles Willson Peale

-Charles Willson Peale (April 15, 1741 – February 22, 1827) was an American painter, American patriot, scientist, inventor, politician, and naturalist.
+Charles Willson Peale (April 15, 1741 – February 22, 1827) was an American painter, military officer, scientist, and naturalist.

-In 1775, inspired by the American Revolution, Peale moved from his native Maryland to Philadelphia, where he set up a painting studio and joined Sons of Liberty, the Pennsylvania militia, and ultimately the Continental Army under the command of General George Washington, where he participated in active combat against the British Army during the American Revolutionary War.
+In 1775, inspired by the American Revolution, Peale moved from his native Maryland to Philadelphia, where he set up a painting studio and joined the Sons of Liberty.
+During the American Revolutionary War, Peale served in the Pennsylvania Militia and the Continental Army, participating in several military campaigns.
+In addition to his military service, Peale also served in the Pennsylvania State Assembly from 1779 to 1780.

-Peale's portraits of leading figures of the American Revolutionary era are some of the most recognizable and prominent from that era.
-In 1801, Peale founded what today is the Pennsylvania Academy of Fine Arts in Philadelphia, one of the first American museums.
-More than two centuries after Peale painted his 1795 portrait Washington at Princeton, the painting sold for $21.5 million, the highest price ever paid for an American portrait.
+Peale's portraits of leading American figures of the late 18th century are some of the most recognizable and prominent from that era.
+In 1784, he founded the Philadelphia Museum, one of the first American museums.
+More than two centuries after Peale painted his 1779 portrait Washington at Princeton, the painting sold for $21.5 million, the highest price ever paid for an American portrait.

 Early life

-Peale was born on April 15, 1741, in Chester, Maryland in pre-Revolutionary British America, the son of Charles Peale (1709–1750) and his wife Margaret Triggs (1709–1791).
-He had a younger brother, James Peale (1749–1831).
-He was the brother-in-law of Nathaniel Ramsey, who was a Congress of the Confederation delegate.
+Peale was born on April 15, 1741, in Chester, Maryland.
+He was the son of Charles Peale (1709–1750) and his wife Margaret Triggs (1709–1791).
+Peale had a younger brother, James Peale (1749–1831), and was the brother-in-law of Nathaniel Ramsey, who would go on to serve as a delegate to the Congress of the Confederation.

 Career

-Four years after his father's death in 1750, Peale at age 13 became an apprentice to saddle maker Nathan Waters.
+Four years after his father's death in 1750, Peale, at age 13, became an apprentice to saddle maker Nathan Waters.
 When he reached maturity, Peale opened his own saddle shop.

 In 1764, Peale joined Sons of Liberty, an organization of the Thirteen Colonies that proved influential in organizing and paving the way for the American Revolution.
 He proved unsuccessful in saddle making as a career and then tried fixing clocks and working with metals, but both of these endeavors also failed.
 He then took up painting.

 Finding that he had a talent for painting, especially portraiture, Peale studied for a time under John Hesselius and John Singleton Copley.
 John Beale Bordley and friends eventually raised enough money for him to travel to England to take instruction from Benjamin West.
-Peale studied with West for three years beginning in 1767, afterward returning to America and settling in Annapolis, Maryland.
+Peale studied with West for three years beginning in 1767, afterward returning to North America and settling in Annapolis, Maryland.
 There, he taught painting to his younger brother, James Peale, who in time also became a noted artist.